Lake High School (Millbury, Ohio): Athletics

-Girls soccer

-The Lake Flyers girls soccer team won NBC championships in 2011, 2012, 2014, and 2017.

-Boys soccer

-The Lake Flyers boys soccer team won the Northern Buckeye Conference championship in 2016.
-This was their first league title for the sport.

 2010 tornado

 On Saturday, June 5, 2010, a large portion of Lake High School was destroyed by an EF4 tornado, which killed seven in the area around Millbury.
 The tornado threw a bus onto the tennis courts and tore off the back end of the school and also hit the Lake Township police station.
 Graduation was to be held on Sunday, June 6 at the school.
 The building was described as "completely destroyed" and "unsalvageable".
 One of those killed was the father of the 2010 valedictorian.
-The students spent two school years at Owens Community College while the new building was constructed.
+The students were educated for two years at Owens Community College while the new building was constructed.
+Construction of the new building was completed on July 13, 2012.